sator-imaging/Csproj.Sdk/Unity/README.md

 # `Csproj.Sdk.Void`

-Editor extension will add latest version of `Csproj.Sdk.Void` package by default.
-When you need to specify certain version of SDK or other SDK package, see the following section.
+Editor extension will add latest version of `Csproj.Sdk.Void` SDK package by default.
+When you need to specify certain version or other SDK package, see the following section.